bigcommerce/dev-docs/docs/api-docs/partner/becoming-a-partner.md

 **Are all fields required when applying to be a partner?**

-While not all fields are required to publish edits for your listing, they are all highly recommended.
-Without filling in all fields, your listing will be missing information that merchants have seen on other listings and expect to see throughout the Marketplace.
+We highly recommend filling out all the fields associated with publishing edits for your listing.
+Without filling in all fields, your listing will lack information merchants are accustomed to seeing on other listings and expect to see throughout the Marketplace.

 **I’ve logged into Dev Tools, but I don’t see my published listing.
 Where is it?**